jesseharold/week-3-game/README.md

     Watch the demo:
     https://uclax.bootcampcontent.com/UCLA-Coding-Boot-Camp/09-16-Class-Content/blob/master/0919-MW/03-intro-js-hangman-dom/2-Homework/Instructions/hangman-game-demo.mov

-    Display the following on the page:
-        Wins: (# of times user guessed the word correctly).

-        Number of Guesses Remaining: (# of guesses remaining for the user).

     After the user wins/loses, the game should automatically choose another word and make the user play it.